sys-bio/tellurium/docs/antimony.rst

   J0: S1 + E -> SE; k1*S1*E/S2
   i1: S2 -| J0;

-because the species S2 is present in the formula “k1*S1*E/S2”.
+because the species S2 is present in the formula ``k1*S1*E/S2``.
 If the concentration of an inhibitory species increases, it should decrease the reaction rate of the reaction it inhibits, and vice versa for activating species.
 The current version of libAntimony (v2.4) does not check this, but future versions may add the check.

 When the reaction rate is not known, species from interactions will be added to the SBML ‘listOfModifiers’ for the reaction in question.
 Normally, the kinetic law is parsed by libAntimony and any species there are added to the list of modifiers automatically, but if there is no kinetic law to parse, this is how to add species to that list.

 Other files
 -----------

 More than one file may be used to define a set of modules in Antimony through the use of the ‘import‘ keyword.
-At any point in the file outside of a module definition, use the word ‘import‘ followed by the name of the file in quotation marks, and Antimony will include the modules defined in that file as if they had been cut and pasted into your file at that point.
+At any point in the file outside of a module definition, use the word ``import`` followed by the name of the file in quotation marks, and Antimony will include the modules defined in that file as if they had been cut and pasted into your file at that point.
 SBML files may also be included in this way:

 ::